tw-in-js/twind/docs/getting-started/css-in-js.md

 // => tw-xxxx
 ```

 Furthermore any variants or groupings that are active when the CSS directive is called, will be respected by the return value.
-Meaning that you can scope CSS directives with responsive variants:
+Meaning that you can scope CSS directives with every variant:

 ```js
 tw`